-We know the laws, and as a former Colorado prosecutor, our lead attorney knows the tactics of the opposing side.
-We can help ensure that any charges you may face are legitimate and warranted, and we’ll help you get the most ideal outcome no matter what charges you encounter.
+We know the laws, and as a former Colorado prosecutor, our Greeley trespassing lawyer knows the general tactics of the opposing side.
+We will ensure that any charges you may face are legitimate and warranted while helping you pursue the ideal outcome regardless of charges.

 The difference between trespassing and burglary is intent.
-Trespassing is unlawfully entering a property whereas burglary is unlawfully entering a property with the intent to commit a crime.
+Trespassing is unlawfully entering a property, whereas burglary is unlawfully entering a property intending to commit a crime.
 That is the difference between a misdemeanor and a felony.
-While it’s often assumed that the intended crime in a burglary is theft.
+In contrast, It is often assumed that the intended crime in a burglary is theft.

-There are different degrees of burglary and the corresponding penalties vary depending on the degree.
+There are different degrees of burglary, and the corresponding penalties vary depending on the degree.
 These include:

 There are also professional and social consequences of a burglary conviction that can follow you for the rest of your life.
 If prosecutors cannot prove their case against you, they should not be able to secure a conviction.
 Hire a Greeley trespassing defense attorney at McAdams Law Office to hold the system accountable.